reedws/IT3049C/content/coursework/assignments/4.hangman/finalize.md

 ---
-sidebar_position: 2.3
+sidebar_position: 4
 sidebar_label: Finalize
 title: Finalize and Submit the assignment
+draft: true
 ---

 ## What you need to submit